Boris Polevoy: Biography

 His popularity with Soviet readers never diminished.
 "Polevoy's books, articles, and political commentaries gained him an international readership well before the end of the war.
 He remained influential until his death in 1981, at which time he was secretary of the all-powerful Union of Soviet Writers," wrote Heddescheimer.
-During his lifetime, Polevoy was named a Hero of Socialist Labor and awarded the Stalin Prize for literature, three Orders of Lenin, two Red Banners, the Red Star, and the Gold Medal of the World Peace Council.
+During his lifetime, Polevoy was named a Hero of Socialist Labour and awarded the Stalin Prize for literature, three Orders of Lenin, two Red Banners, the Red Star, and the Gold Medal of the World Peace Council.

 Personal life

 He married Yulia Osipovna in 1939; the couple had two sons and a daughter.